 (New since spring 2013, good, trendy)

 Glo: (website hidden) (the one downtown, on Laugavegur)

-(Delicious health food, raw, vegan, but also chicken, organic)
+(good health food, raw, vegan, chicken, organic, self service, close 9pm)

 Sjávargrillið: (website hidden)